Making Change with Government

 SCI also partnered with Deloitte to produce the Shifting Gear report here.
 It drew on the Atlantic experience and international best practice, to identify the challenges and enablers of public service transformation.
 While focused on Northern Ireland, the report has transferable lessons for policymakers and social change donors in other locations.

-Our reports on Partnership Working Between Philanthropy & Government capture the early stages of the joint working experience, reflect on the grantmaking process and consider how well the partnership met Atlantic’s ambitions for lasting change.
+Our reports on Partnership Working Between Philanthropy & Government capture the early stages of the joint working experience, and later reflections on the grant making process and how well the partnership met Atlantic’s ambitions for lasting change.

 Improving Outcomes for Children